best southern biscuits

 Ingredients

-• Optional: 2 large eggs, beaten The reason the eggs are optional because originally there were no eggs in the recipe.
+• 1 Large Egg, beaten The reason the eggs are optional because originally there were no eggs in the recipe.
 However, the eggs are what makes these biscuit fluffy.

-1. In a large bowl, whisk together flour, baking powder, and baking soda.
+2. Whisk Dry ingredients: In a large bowl, whisk together flour, baking powder, baking soda, and sugar.

-2. Add the cold, cubed butter to the dry ingredients.
-Use a pastry cutter or your fingers to cut the butter into the flour mixture until it resembles coarse crumbs.
-If you don’t have a pastry cutter, you can use a fork to get the same results.
+3. Cut in Butter: Add the cold, cubed butter to the dry ingredients.
+Use a pastry cutter, fork, food processor, or your fingers to cut the butter into the flour mixture until pieces are about the size of peas or it resembles coarse crumbs.

-4. Pour in the buttermilk, mix until the dough forms a sticky mass.
-If you find that your mixture is too dry and there is still flour on the bottom of the bowl, add 1/2 cup of flour (not all at once), add flour a little at a time until you get the right consistency.
-Work quickly while your butter is cold.
+5. Work the Dough: Work quickly while your butter is cold.
 If the butter is warm, place the mixture in the refrigerator for about 10 minutes to allow the butter to firm up.

 7. Use a floured biscuit cutter to cut out biscuits.